jellydn/money-transfer-project-template-ts/Temporal.md

 ### Running this sample:

-1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).
+- Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/server/quick-install/)).
-1. `bun install` to install dependencies.
+- `bun install` to install dependencies.
+- `bun run server:dev` to start the Temporal server.
-1. `bun run worker` to start the Worker.
+- `bun run start:worker` to start the Worker.
-1. In another shell, `bun run client` to run the Workflow Client.
+- In another shell, `bun run start:client` to run the Workflow Client.

 The Workflow will return: